 Best known for its flamenco, fortified wines and Spanish dancing horses, the Andalusian city of Jerez is also a delicious culinary destination.
 Each morning at the busy Mercado Central de Abastos, locals line up for mouthwatering produce from Cadiz and surrounding provinces, such as glistening fresh fish, flawless fruit and veg, bull’s meat, and local cheeses, olives and pickles.

-On the square outside, at Cafeteria La Vega, there is piping-hot sugar-coated churros, and in the backstreets and lanes, countless tapas bars, traditional restaurants, white washed bodegas, and snug flamenco clubs.
+On the square outside, at Cafeteria La Vega, there is piping-hot sugar-coated churros, and in the backstreets and lanes, countless tapas bars, traditional restaurants, and whitewashed bodegas, and snug flamenco clubs.
 Most tourists visit on day trips from the southern Spanish coast but this is a city you need to settle into to appreciate.
 Time your visit to coincide with the flamenco festival.

 Kotor

 Set around the spectacular fjord-like Bay of Kotorska, Montenegro’s walled town of Kotor is a mini-Dubrovnik without the crowds.
-Colossal ships do dock at its port, their tour groups doing a circuit of the labyrinthine old town, Stari Grad, yet strangely enough they don’t stay long nor sleep overnight.
+Colossal ships do dock at its port, their tour groups doing a circuit of the labyrinthine old town, Stari Grad, yet strangely enough they don’t stay long nor sleep overnight, so evenings are blissfully quiet.

-You can spend days exploring the skinny marble-paved lanes and sunny squares, admiring the splendid old churches and stone houses, poking your nose into private courtyards with tangled gardens.
-Late afternoon is for hikes up to the Fortress of San Giovanni and long ambles on the waterfront.
-After dark, sample local specialties like fish soup and smoky cheeses in cave-like restaurants before mingling with the locals in smoky wine bars and loud rock pubs.
+You can spend days exploring Kotor Old Town’s skinny marble-paved lanes and sunny squares, admiring the splendid old churches and stone houses, poking your nose into private courtyards with tangled gardens.
+Late afternoon is for hiking up to the Fortress of San Giovanni and long ambles on the waterfront.
+After dark, sample local specialties like fish soup and smoky cheeses in cavernous restaurants before mingling with the locals in smoky wine bars and loud rock pubs.
+Here’s a guide to more things to do in Kotor.

 Lausanne